Converting from One Metric Unit to Another

 STEP TWO: Write the unit from the problem in the denominator of the

-STEP THREE: Write the unit expected in the answer in the numerator
+STEP THREE: Since two conversions are needed, write the base unit in the numerator

 Now, multiply and put into proper scientific notation format.
-Don't forget
+The answer

-to write the new unit.
+present after the answer.
 Sometimes, the exponential number is in the

 denominator.
 You must move it to the numerator and when you do so, remember to